 Certified reading instructors are typically teachers with an additional certification in reading instruction.
 Read this article to learn more about working as a reading instructor, including how much certified reading instructors earn, job opportunities and responsibilities.

 Reading teacher certification is predominantly for those who are already teachers.
 This certification represents competency in the field of literacy, the ability to identify reading disabilities and the capability to develop programs that rectify the problem.
 To qualify for a teacher's certification, one must first earn a bachelor's degree in education.
 The master's and doctoral degree in reading instruction delve more into reading disabilities, assessment methods and instruction strategies but are not required for certification.
 If an individual plans on teaching at a public school, they must also obtain teaching certification.
 Reading certification requirements vary between states.
-Most schools require completion of a state approved reading instructor program, at least 1 year teaching experience and the passage of a licensing exam.
-For national certification, one must have a bachelor's degree and three years teaching experience.
+Most schools require completion of a state approved reading instructor program, at least one year of teaching experience and the passage of a licensing exam.

 Reading Certification Requirements